rclone/rclone/docs/content/dropbox.md

 ### Get your own Dropbox App ID ###

 When you use rclone with Dropbox in its default configuration you are using rclone's App ID.
 This is shared between all the rclone users.
-It is strongly recommended to use your own App ID as the default rclone ID is heavily used.
-If you have multiple services running, it is recommended to use an App ID for each service.

 Here is how to create your own Dropbox App ID for rclone: